bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Partly Cloudy
+- Mostly Clear
 - 91% humidity
-- 9 mph wind
+- 8 mph wind
-- 50% cloud cover
+- 24% cloud cover
 - 43 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
 - 0.47 inches of rain expected in the next 48 hours